-Box jumps are a great plyometric exercise and the standards of the movement can be very easily changed in order to achieve the desired training goal.
+Box jumps are a great plyometric exercise and the standards of the movement can be very easily changed in order to achieve any desired training goal.

 The speed at which you do your box jumps will depend a lot on how you get off the box.
 If you jump down and spring straight back up, this will greatly reduce the time it takes to get through your reps, however this is an advanced movement and can become tiring.

-You can scale box jumps to step ups if needed.
-I like to ensure that the athlete still stands up straight at the end of the repetition for consistency.
+You can scale box jumps to step ups if needed but even then ensure you still stand up straight at the end of the repetition for consistency.

 See more Gym Exercises HERE

 See more on our Fitness and Wellness courses HERE.